 Providing a structured transition between students' freshman experience and the General Education Capstone (GEN 301), this course prepares students to become active participants in academic discourse by further developing their writing, speaking, critical thinking, and research skills.
 Specific topics will vary by instructor, but the primary emphasis will always be on skills rather than content.
 A grade of "C-" or higher is required to successfully complete this requirement.
 Successful completion of ENG 102 is a prerequisite for attempting this course.
-This course is waived for any studten who earned an AA/AS/ADN degree.
+This course is waived for any student who earned an AA/AS/ADN or bachelor's degree from an accredited institution other than Barton.